mm80843/T3.5/docs/Benef/PBN__Benef_876.md

 # __Integrated planning and delivery__

-## Name of the Benefit

-Strategic alignment processes promote compatibility and shared priorities among different levels and departments of city governments, leading to more effective urban planning and service delivery.

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved performance and efficiency in urban governance, enhanced city resilience.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_957.md)